luord/luord.github.io/content/pages/cv.md

 * Development of new features and bug fixing in the back-end, primarily Python, of both REST based API services and full applications including templating systems with frameworks like Django and Flask.
 * Development of new features and bug fixing in the front-end, primarily Javascript and TypeScript, for different applications.
 Mainly Single Page Applications using frameworks like Vue and React.
 * Refactoring of the code to improve quality, where possible, as well as contributing to architecture decisions for multiple applications with the different clients.
-* Setting up continuous testing and deployment of different applications, as well as setting up task runners and dedicated single issue functions.
+* Setting up continuous testing and deployment of different applications, as well as setting up task runners and dedicated single purpose functions.
 * Creation of several different Proofs of Concept and prototypes for new functionalities or new services either for existing applications or for new projects.

 ### Software Engineer {: .low-margin }
 *BairesDev,         10/19-07/20*

-Full-stack developer with a primary focus in the backend for one of the clients, a job posting application, using Go mainly with Gin and MongoDB.
+Full-stack developer with a primary focus on the backend for one of the clients, a job posting application, using Go mainly with Gin and MongoDB.
 The infrastructure is primarily handled with Docker, orchestrated through Kubernetes and deployed using Gitlab CI pipelines.

 * Development of new features and bug fixing in the back-end, updating libraries, code refactoring and task supervision during pagerduty cycle.
-* Creation of new APIs as well as improvement of the Object Mappings in Go.
+* Creation of new APIs as well as improvement of the object mappings in Go.
 * Limited database administration, using express to monitor the mongo database and update possible errors.
 * Multiple refactoring and introduction of improved development practices like following some Clean Architecture principles and more unit testing.
 * Work on the different frontend views, written in Vue with Vuex, Vue-Router and Foundation.